raul-izquierdo/english/sources/vocabulary/Social relationships/Exchanging Opinions. Discussing and Arguing.md

     = In my opinion, ...
     = To be honest, I think that...
     = As far as I'm concerned, ...
-    - Para mi, el primer restaurante era mejor : `For me, the first restaurant was better`
-    - Para mi, no fue falta del defensor : `For me, that wasn't a foul by the defender`
-    - Yo diría que la película fue un éxito : `I'd say that the film was a success`
-    - Desde mi punto de vista, la nueva política es una buena idea : `From my point of view, the new policy is a good idea`
+    ?
+Para mi, el primer restaurante era mejor : `For me, the first restaurant was better` ?
+Para mi, no fue falta del defensor : `For me, that wasn't a foul by the defender` ?
+Yo diría que la película fue un éxito : `I'd say that the film was a success` ?
+Desde mi punto de vista, la nueva política es una buena idea : `From my point of view, the new policy is a good idea`

-inclinarse por algo = lean towards `I lean towards the idea of going to the beach` - `I lean towards the red dress`
+inclinarse por algo = lean towards
+    ?
+Me inclino por la idea de ir a la playa : `I lean towards the idea of going to the beach` ?
+Me inclino por el vestido rojo : `I lean towards the red dress`

-estar a favor de = in favour OF `We were all in FAVOUR OF him doing it`
+estar a favor de = in favour OF
+    ?
+Todos estuvimos a favor de que él lo hiciera : `We were all in FAVOUR OF him doing it`

 otra ventaja/desventaja es que...
     = Another advantage/disadvantage is that...
     = A **further** advantage/criticism of... (f)

-ni siquiera creo que ... = I don't even think [that] ... `I don't even think there's a word for it`
+ni siquiera creo que ... = I don't even think [that] ...
+    ?
+Ni siquiera creo que haya una palabra para eso : `I don't even think there's a word for it`

-tu experiencia puede ser diferente = Your mileage may vary `I found the movie boring, but your mileage may vary`
+tu experiencia puede ser diferente = Your mileage may vary
+    ?
+Encontré la película aburrida, pero tu experiencia puede ser diferente : `I found the movie boring, but your mileage may vary`

 ## Clarifying Concepts